-Code coverage verification report [DJF, SVR; CDR, QR, AR].

 This requirement is met by running unit, integration and validation tests, measuring the code coverage, and achieving the code coverage by additional (requirement based) tests, inspection or analysis.

-Code coverage shall be measured by analysis of the results of the execution of tests.

 Code coverage verification report [DJF, SVR; CDR, QR, AR].

-If it can be justified that the required percentage cannot be achieved by test execution, then analysis, inspection or review of design shall be applied to the noncovered code.

-AIM: The goal of the complementary analysis is to assess that the non covered code behaviour is as expected.
+The supplier shall measure code coverage by analysis of the results of the execution of tests.

 Code coverage verification report [DJF, SVR; CDR, QR, AR].

+If it can be justified that the required percentage cannot be achieved by test execution, then analysis, inspection or review of design shall be applied to the non-covered code.

+AIM: The goal of the complementary analysis is to assess that the non-covered code behaviour is as expected.

+Code coverage verification report [DJF, SVR; CDR, QR, AR].

-In case the traceability between source code and object code cannot be verified (e.g. use of compiler optimization), the supplier shall perform additional code coverage analysis on object code level as follows:
+In case the traceability between source code and object code cannot be verified, the supplier shall perform additional code coverage analysis on object code level as follows: